 Many Fairfax County firms, especially in the information technology and defense-related sectors, receive government contracts to procure goods or perform services.
 The federal government spends more than $500 billion a year in private sector procurement.
 Spending by state and local governments pushes that figure even higher.

 According to the Federal Procurement Data System, federal government contracts performed in Fairfax County reached $26.3 billion (68 percent defense agency work, 32 percent civilian agency work) in fiscal year 2012.
 The Fairfax County total was higher than any other county or city, 46 states and the District of Columbia.

-Twenty-two companies on Washington Technology magazine’s 2012 list of the 100 largest government contractors in the nation are based in Fairfax County or have U.S. headquarters here.
+Twenty-nine companies on Washington Technology magazine’s 2013 list of the 100 largest government contractors in the nation are based in Fairfax County or have U.S. headquarters here.